 - 1. Homeowner Education: The Owner and/or a family designee are instructed on Contractor solicitation, including: licensing requirements of contractors, checking references of Contractors, and Program requirements of Contractors. - 2.
 Homeowner Involvement: - a.
 All known issues relating to the proposed work will be resolved before proceeding to Contractor procurement. - b.
 The Eligible Property Owner will be provided with a package, which includes a copy of the agreed upon Construction Bid Document, instructions on how to find a Contractor, required insurance, and other contractor requirements.
 The Eligible Property Owner must obtain a minimum of three sealed bids for the work to be done.
-The Eligible Property owner will be given a deadline of 30 days from receipt of the Contractor package to obtain the bids.
+The Eligible Property owner will be given a deadline of 30-thirty days from receipt of the Contractor package to obtain the bids.
 The Program will supply the Eligible Property Owner with a list of Contractors that have required license and insurance.
 The Eligible Property owner is not required to select a contractor from this list.
 The list is provided for information purposes.
 However, all contractors participating in the program must be properly licensed and insured and must not be on the States debarment and suspension list.
-Annually, the Department will advertise to allow new contractors the opportunity to be added to the list.
+Annually, the Department will advertise to allow new contractors the opportunity to be added to the list. - c.

-- c.
 The Eligible Property Owner and the assigned inspector will review all sealed bids together and will submit the lowest bid, along with all other returned bids, to the Program for review.
 The Program will review the lowest bid for the completeness of the bid, and the cost reasonableness of the proposal.
-Reasonable bids are expected to be within 10-15% of the in-house estimate.
-If the estimates are too high, the Program may work with the Eligible Property Owner and Contractor to scale down the scope of work, or the Program may ask the Eligible Property Owner to obtain a lower bid.
-Should all bids exceed the maximum allowable budget, to include construction costs, lodging, storage, labor distribution, and administrative costs, the Program shall deem the project as ineligible. d.
-For repairs, when only one trade is needed to do the repair (i.e. roof, HVAC or plumbing) the homeowner can obtain three (3) written quotes directly from licensed and insured trade contractors. - e.
+Reasonable bids are expected to be within 10-15% of the inhouse estimate.
+If the estimates are too high, the Program may work with the Eligible Property Owner and Contractor to scale down the scope of work, or the Program may ask the

+Eligible Property Owner to obtain a lower bid.
+Should all bids exceed the maximum allowable budget, to include construction costs, lodging, storage, labor distribution, and administrative costs, the Program shall deem the project as ineligible.

+- d.
+For emergency repairs, when only one trade is needed to do the repair (i.e. roof, HVAC or plumbing) the homeowner can obtain three written quotes directly from licensed and insured trade contractors. a single trade is needed to do the emergency repair, a pool of licensed and insured contractors as approved by the Department can be used to obtain three written quotes. - e.
 The awarded contractor's bid submittal will be incorporated into the Owner Contract Agreement documents.
 The Project Inspector will conduct an agreement signing with the Owner and awarded Contractor.
 The Project Inspector will read each page of the Owner Contractor Agreement document(s) and have the Owner and Contractor initial each page to indicate their acknowledgement of the contents. - f.
-Contractors consistently performing substandard work or receiving multiple homeowner complaints will be removed from the contractor list for a minimum period of one (1) year. - 3.
+Contractors consistently performing substandard work or receiving multiple homeowner complaints will-may be removed from the contractor list for a minimum period of one year. - 3.
 The County's role is that of a lender, authorizing the disbursement of funds after inspection and approval by the Eligible Property Owner and Program staff.
 The Disbursement Schedule will be included in the Agreement with the Eligible Property Owner.

-Q. Suspension and Disqualifications of Contractors:
+RQ.
+Suspension and Disqualifications of Contractors: